Joeski88/firsttimeforeverything/README.md

 ## Credits

 1. Microsoft paint, to adjust the photos in the home page gallery to all be the right size.
+2. Github Pages; to allow me to make all neccessary changes needed.

 ### Code